 Instructions

-- If your dates are not soft, soak for 15 minutes, then drain.
+- If your dates are not soft, soak them for 15-20 minutes, then drain.
 The date water can be used in the recipe when it calls for water.
+(See notes below)

 - Using a food processor, pulse the oats into a powder.